-4.1 DECLARED/FUNCTIONAL UNIT
+4.1 DECLARED UNIT

-The declared unit shall be defined as one unit of product, including its packaging.
-The reference flow shall be defined at the retailer or at the market place.
+The declared unit shall be defined as 1 kg of sugar/molasses with the required packaging, if present (the weight of the packaging is not included in this 1 kg).
+The reference flow in the Life Cycle Assessment shall be defined at the customer gate, at the shelf or the retailer or at the marketplace.